Gold rate in Vijayawada today surges, check the rates on 16 December, 2023

 Gold rates in Vijayawada today surged.

-As for silver, the silver rate in Vijayawada city is recorded at Rs.
-80,500 per kilogram.
+As for silver, the silver rate in Vijayawada is recorded at Rs.
+80,000 per kilogram.

 The gold rates in the international market have been fluctuating.
 Over the past few weeks gold rates have experienced a fall during the wedding season, hovering around Rs.
 60,000 for 10 grams of 24-carat gold and approximately Rs.
 55,000 for 10 grams of 22-carat gold.